ThePhD/sol2/docs/source/features.rst

 oolua -

 * The syntax for this library is thicker than a brick.
 No, seriously. `Go read the docs.`_
+* Supports not having exceptions or rtti turned on (shiny!)

 .. _ fn1: